RostislavLitovkin/PlutoWallet/README.md

 ### 2) Secure storage

+- Private key / Mnemonics are saved in the Secure storage according to these docs: https://learn.microsoft.com/en-us/dotnet/maui/platform-integration/storage/secure-storage.

 # Achievements
 - 2nd place at Polkadot Global Series hackathon 2023, Europe edition in the Web3 & Tooling category with PlutoWallet & Plutonication
 - 2nd place at Polkadot Global Series hackathon 2023, APEC edition in the Web3 & Tooling category with Uniquery.Net